Witch’s Eye Martini

 Tips

-- Double strain for velvet
+- Double strain for the smoothest texture

 - Batch for a party